FAQ • Call for Mutual Rescue Stories 2017

-Q: Who is eligible to submit stories?
+Q: Who was eligible to submit stories?

-People who are 13 years of age or older at the time of submission.
+(Story submission close date: June 30, 2017) People who are 13 years of age or older at the time of submission.
 Stories selected for filming must be in the United States, however stories selected for publication in print or online can be from anywhere in the world.

 Q: What is a “rescue animal”?

 For Mutual Rescue stories, “rescue” animals include pets who were adopted from shelters or rescue organizations, found, re-homed, or rescued in other ways.
 Ineligible would be pets purchased from breeders or at pet stores where animals come from wholesalers rather than rescue groups.

 Selected stories from the United States will be filmed by Mutual Rescue.
 Stories from all countries that are not selected for filming may be used in other forms.